missionpinball/mpf-docs/docs/config/sound_system.md

 !!! warning "Deprecated in MPF 0.80

-    The GMC used by MPF 0.80 manages audio outside of configuration files.
+    The GMC used by MPF 0.80 manages audio outside of YAML configuration files.
 See the [GMC Setup Guide](../gmc/setup.md) for instructions on configuring the audio system in GMC.
+The `sound_system:` configuration should be removed for projects upgrading to MPF 0.80 and Godot.

 | Valid in | |